Frequently Asked Questions

 Food comes to our warehouses where it is inspected, sorted and packed by a team of volunteers

 Philabundance works with a network of 350 social service agencies including food pantries, shelters and emergency kitchens, which distribute food directly to the people in their area who need it most.
 Philabundance also provides food directly to clients through our direct food distribution programs, including free produce markets.
 Find food near you.

-Philabundance distributed 24 million pounds of food in 2016.
+Philabundance distributed 25 million meals in 2017.

 Visit our Find Food page to find food near you, or call 1-866-3-HUNGRY.

 Food drives and fundraisers are an easy and effective way to make a difference in the fight against hunger.
 Visit our Get Involved page to learn more about how you can collect food, funds or support us in other ways.

 Philabundance welcomes both individuals and groups of up to 30 people.
 Opportunities to volunteer are available in our Hunger Relief Center and in the field.
 Volunteers must be 14 years old, except during family night shifts, which are held once a month on Tuesday nights.

 We appreciate the opportunity to spread the word about the hunger crisis in our area.
 Please complete our interview request form and someone will respond to your request within 72 business hours.
 Please note: we request two weeks’ notice for an interview, unless this is an urgent media request, and you can email us directly.